Quantum state spectrum and field theory of D$0$-brane: Quantum state spectrum of the D -brane

-The quantum state spectrum of D$0$-brane should be a massive field theory with type IIA supersymmetry, maximal supersymmetry with 32 charges.
-It is clear that such a supermultiplet is associated with higher spin fields (appearing after its dimensional reduction to D=4), in particular massive spin 2 field, and one might expect a problem in constructing consistent interaction for such fields.
-However, in the case of D$0$-brane we can expect that any possible inconsistency when considering the interactions can be resolved in the complete description of type IIA string theory, the immanent part of which is D$0$-brane.
-Notice also a consonance with recent interest to coupling of massive spin 2 field to $D=4$ supergravity \cite{Bossard:2025jjw}.
+The quantum state spectrum of the D$0$-brane should be a massive field theory with type IIA supersymmetry, maximal supersymmetry with 32 charges.
+It is clear that such a supermultiplet is associated with higher spin fields (appearing after its dimensional reduction to $\text{D}=4$), in particular massive spin 2 field, and one might expect a problem in constructing consistent interaction for such fields.
+However, in the case of the D$0$-brane we can expect that any possible inconsistency when considering the interactions can be resolved in the complete description of type IIA string theory, the integral part of which is the D$0$-brane.
+Notice also a consonance with recent interest to coupling of the massive spin 2 field to $\text{D}=4$ supergravity \cite{Bossard:2025jjw}.

-Our strategy here is heuristic: to guess what massive type IIA supermultiplet should form the quantum state spectrum of D$0$-brane, to solve the linearized field equations for such supermultiplet in terms of our spinor frame variables and to show that the parameters of such solution is in one to one correspondence with the field content of chiral superfield \eqref{Phi=phi+} subject to the constraint \eqref{D4Xi=ebD4bXi}.
+Our strategy here is heuristic: to guess which massive type IIA supermultiplet should form the quantum state spectrum of D$0$-brane, to solve the linearized field equations for such a supermultiplet in terms of our spinor frame variables and to show that the parameters of such a solution is in one to one correspondence with the field content of the chiral superfield \eqref{Phi=phi+} subject to the constraint \eqref{D4Xi=ebD4bXi}.

-The natural suspicion is that the field theory which is obtained by quantization of D$0$--brane is a massive counterpart of the linearized type IIA supergravity.
-Furthermore, as type IIA supergravity can be obtained by dimensional reduction of the maximal 11D supergravity, the natural candidate for its massive counterpart is a massive mode of the Kaluza--Klein reduction of 11D supergravity.
+The natural suspicion is that the field theory which is obtained by quantization of D$0$-brane is a massive counterpart of the linearized type IIA supergravity.
+Furthermore, as type IIA supergravity can be obtained by dimensional reduction of the maximal 11D supergravity, the natural candidate for its massive counterpart is a massive mode of the Kaluza-Klein reduction of 11D supergravity.